T

 Denver Central Market

-A vibrant food hall with a variety of local vendors offering everything from artisanal bread and pastries to fresh seafood and ice cream.
-A great spot for breakfast or lunch.
+A vibrant food hall featuring a curated selection of local vendors offering everything from artisanal bread and pastries to gourmet coffee and international cuisine.
+It's a perfect spot for a diverse breakfast or brunch.

 2. Midday